GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: GraphCogent

 \section{GraphCogent}

-We propose GraphCogent, an agent-based framework inspired by the human working memory system to address the challenges of real-world graph reasoning tasks.
-Our framework consists of three specialized modules: Sensory Module (samples subgraphs and transform unstructured graph text representations into standardized adjacency list), Buffer Module (integrates graph data from Sensory Module and establishes data indices for diverse data formats), and Execution Module (combines tool calling and model generation to comprehensively address graph reasoning tasks).
+We propose GraphCogent, an agent-based framework inspired by the human working memory model to address the challenges of real-world graph reasoning tasks.
+Our framework consists of three specialized modules: Sensory Module (samples subgraphs and transform unstructured graph text representations into standardized adjacency list), Buffer Module (integrates graph data from Sensory Module and establishes data indices for diverse data formats), and Execution Module (combines tool calling and tool creation to address graph reasoning tasks).
 The overall pipeline of the GraphCogent is illustrated in Fig.~\ref{Chapter3_method}.